 Sensitive monitors can detect brain waves and minute variations in the heart rate.
 Researchers at National Jewish Health and the Robert Wood Johnson Medical School in New Jersey will attach those monitors to asthma patients, who will be able to see their brain waves and heart rate in real time.
 The researchers will then help the study participants learn how to control these important body functions.
 Previous studies have shown that such techniques can improve lung function and reduce the need for asthma medications.

 In this study, researchers will examine more closely the physiological effects of these types of biofeedback.
 Asthma has two primary components, inflammation and ‘twitchy’ muscles surrounding the airways, which can overreact to mild irritants, contract and close the airways.
 The researchers will measure airway ‘twitchiness’ with a test known as a methacholine challenge.
 They will monitor inflammation by measuring exhaled nitric oxide.

 “These tests will help us better understand how biofeedback affects the lungs,” said Dr. Wamboldt.
 “That will help us understand whether they could be most effective as alternative or complementary therapies to controller steroid medications or to inhaled rescue medications.”

 Researchers are seeking adults who have mild to moderate year-round asthma for participation in the study.
 The study will involve weekly visits to National Jewish Health over the course of four months.
 Eligible volunteers receive no-cost asthma evaluations, detailed action plans, training in one of two biofeedback methods and reimbursement for their time.
-For more information visit the trial Web page contact Valentina Vannoni at National Jewish Health at 303.398.1793 or firstname.lastname@example.org.
+For more information contact Valentina Vannoni at National Jewish Health at 303.398.1793 or firstname.lastname@example.org.